 Using quantitative secondary Data

-When using secondary data in an analysis, there are some important things that must be done beforehand.
-Since the researcher did not collect the data, they are usually not familiar with the data.
-It is important for the researcher to become familiar with the data set, including how the data was collected, what the response categories are for each question, whether or not weights need to be applied during the analysis, whether or not clusters or stratification needs to be accounted for, who the population of study was, etc. Basically, the researcher needs to become as familiar as possible with the data set and the data collection process used.
+Before using secondary data in an analysis, the researcher must become familiar with the data set and the data collection process.
+Since the researcher did not collect the data, they are usually unfamiliar with the data.
+It is important for the researcher to understand how the data was collected, what the response categories are for each question, whether or not weights need to be applied during the analysis, whether or not clusters or stratification needs to be accounted for, who the population of study was, etc.

 Qualitative secondary data

-Qualitative secondary data includes printed materials, online and electronic materials, broadcasts media and film.
-These can take the form for example of newspapers, magazines, public health information leaflets, textbooks, (billboard) advertisements, websites, blogs, political speeches, television talk shows, documentaries and comics (19).
+Qualitative secondary data includes printed materials, online and electronic materials, broadcast media and film.
+These include newspapers, magazines, public health information leaflets, textbooks, (billboard) advertisements, websites, blogs, political speeches, television talk shows, documentaries and comics (19).
 This kind of secondary data is well suited to answering construction-type research questions as well as research questions about representation.
-Many of the secondary data sources utilised in qualitative research can be seen as fragments of (popular) culture.
+Many secondary data sources utilized in qualitative research are fragments of (popular) culture.

 Example: Using newspaper articles

-A study to determine, how sex workers and the sex work industry were represented in news media in the United Kingdom during the COVID-19 pandemic, thereby informing the public opinion, was conducted in 2020.
+A study to determine how sex workers and the sex work industry were represented in news media in the United Kingdom during the COVID-19 pandemic, informing public opinion, was conducted in 2020.

-Qualitative secondary data was used and articles available online and published between March and December 2020 in the “big three” UK broadsheet newspapers The Times, The Daily Telegraph and The Guardian, as well as the most widely read online newspaper Independent in the UK were screened.
+Qualitative secondary data was used and articles available online, and published between March and December 2020 in the “big three” UK broadsheet newspapers, The Times, The Daily Telegraph and The Guardian, as well as the most widely read online newspaper Independent in the UK were screened.
 The search was conducted between September and December 2020.

 The following search terms were used: “prostitut*” , “sex work*”, “dominatrix”, “brothel”.
-The first 100 results from each newspaper were screened and articles with headlines indicating relevance to the research question were selected for further investigation.
+The first 100 results from each newspaper were screened, and articles with headlines indicating relevance to the research question were selected for further investigation.

-After dismissing articles which did not prove relevant to answering the research question, 34 news articles (The Times: 3, The Daily Telegraph: 7, The Guardian: 18, Independent: 6) relating to sex work during the COVID-19 pandemic were identified.
+After dismissing articles that did not prove relevant to answering the research question, 34 news articles (The Times: 3, The Daily Telegraph: 7, The Guardian: 18, Independent: 6) relating to sex work during the COVID-19 pandemic were identified.
 All of these were coded by two researchers, who then developed 3 main cross-sample themes through an inductive Thematic Analysis (19, 20).

 Advantages of using secondary data

-One of the main advantages of using secondary data sources is that it saves time and costs, when collecting information.
-If someone else has already collected the information needed, there is often no need to replicate the work.
-Also, sometimes secondary data can provide much more information than an organisation is able to collect on its own.
-This would hold true for data sources like government health surveys in an area, based on large population based samples.

-An advantage of using secondary data in qualitative research is that people's experiences and perceptions can be studied, without the data collection process influencing and shaping responses.
+One of the main advantages of using secondary data sources is that it saves time and costs when collecting information.
+If someone else has already collected the information needed, there is no need to replicate the work.
+Also, secondary data can provide much more information than an organisation is able to collect on its own.
+This would hold true for data sources like government health surveys in an area based on large population based samples.
+An advantage of using secondary data in qualitative research is that people's experiences and perceptions can be studied without the data collection process influencing and shaping responses.

 A word of caution about using secondary data